The Bayesian Learning Rule: Probabilistic Inference Algorithms from the Bayesian Learning Rule

-Using these in \cref{eq:conj_blr_update}, the rhs is equal to \cref{eq:natgrad_ridge}.
-Using the definition of $\vnatparam_*$ and solving a system to recover the mean and covariance yields the well-known Bayesian linear regression posterior.
+which is equivalent to running the BLR for just one-iteration with $\rho_t = 1$.
+For ridge regression, for instance, the above equation results in the natural gradients in \cref{eq:natgrad_ridge} from which the ridge-regression solution can be recovered, as shown in \cref{sec:ridge}.

-For conjugate exponential-family models, the BLR yields the posterior obtained by Bayes' rule.
-This includes popular Gaussian linear models~\citep{roweis1999unifying}, such as Kalman filter/smoother, probabilistic Principle Components Analysis (PCA), factor analysis, mixture of Gaussians, and hidden Markov models, as well as nonparameteric models, such as Gaussian process (GP) regression \citep{Rasmussen06}.
-The natural-parameters are available in closed form.
-Note that the solution also correspond to a single step of \cref{eq:bayes_learn_rule} with $\rho_t = 1$.
-From the computational point of view, the BLR does not offer any advice to obtain marginal properties in general, and efficient techniques, such as message passing, are required to compute natural gradients.
+In general, for such conjugate exponential-family models, the BLR yields the exact posterior by a direct application of \cref{eq:fixed_pt_specific}.
+Applying Bayes' rule there is equivalent to a single step of \cref{eq:bayes_learn_rule} with $\rho_t = 1$.~This includes popular Gaussian linear models~\citep{roweis1999unifying}, such as Kalman filter/smoother, probabilistic Principle Components Analysis (PCA), factor analysis, mixture of Gaussians, and hidden Markov models, as well as nonparameteric models, such as Gaussian process (GP) regression \citep{Rasmussen06}.
+For all such cases, the BLR gives yields the natural parameter of the posterior in just one step.
+From a computational point of view, it does not offer any advice to obtain marginal properties in general, and, similarly to Bayes' rule, efficient techniques, such as message passing, may be needed to perform the necessary computation.

-\subsection{Expectation maximization}
+\subsection{Expectation Maximization}

-We will now derive Expectation Maximization (EM) from the BLR.
+We will now derive Expectation Maximization (EM) from the BLR with coordinate-wise updates with $\rho_t=1$, similarly to the conjugate case.
+In the subsequent sections, this connection is used to derive new stochastic VI algorithms where sometimes $\rho_t < 1$ is used.

 EM is a popular algorithm for parameter estimation with latent variables~\citep{dempster1977maximum}.
 Given the joint distribution $p(\vy, \vlat| \vparam)$ with latent variables $\vlat$ and parameters $\vparam$, the EM algorithm computes the posterior $p(\vlat|\vy,\vparam_*)$ as well as parameter $\vparam_*$ that maximizes the marginal likelihood $p(\vy|\vparam)$.
 The algorithm can be seen as coordinate-wise BLR updates with $\rho_t = 1$ to update candidate distribution that factorizes across $\vlat$ and $\vparam$,

 where $\vparam_t$ denotes the mean of the Gaussian.
 The loss function is set to $\barloss(\vlat, \vparam) = -\log p(\vy,\vlat|\vparam)$.